 In my family, we are not picky about the cheese we use in raclette.
 What is similar to Raclette cheese or fontina?
 For us, any semi-soft cheese, such as mozzarella, Monterey Jack, gruyere, provolone, or gouda will work just as well as fontina when having raclette.
 What do you serve with raclette?
 We have also expanded the list of other ingredients to cover with melted cheese.
 Our favorites include sliced tomatoes, thinly sliced onion rings, green peppers, and even small squash.
 What meat goes with raclette?
 We like to use sliced link sausage.
 We still have the traditional ingredients if we have them on hand (gherkins and cashews are favorites), but we don’t let ourselves be bound by tradition.
 It’s fun to try new combinations.
 Garden vegetables, like zucchini, also work well.

-Directions for Basic Raclette
+Directions and the Recipe for Basic Raclette

 Put the raclette grill in the middle of the table where you will be eating.
 Depending upon your tabletop surface, you may want to put some trivets underneath the grill.
 We often put ours on a large wooden breadboard.
 Since the grill may only take about 15 minutes to heat up, you may not want to turn it on just yet.